 - Partial Differential Equations

 Dr. Aji serves since August 2007 as a faculty in the department of Mathematics at Tuskegee University.
 She received her Ph.D. in 2007 and master’s degree in 2003 in mathematics from Auburn University.
 She obtained her bachelor’s degree in chemical engineering from Texas A&M University in 1999.
-Dr. Aji’s research interests lie in the areas of numerical analysis, computational applied mathematics, nonlinear partial differential equations, complex analysis, and on improving students’ learning in STEM disciplines.
-Dr. Aji actively participated in research by publishing and seeking funding.
-She worked on challenging open problems in complex analysis that resulted in publication in highly selective journals.
-In addition, Dr. Aji has supervised senior students with their seminar papers.
+Dr. Aji’s research interests lie in the areas of numerical analysis, computational applied mathematics, nonlinear partial differential equations, and complex analysis.
+She developed teaching modules to improve students’ learning in STEM disciplines.
+Her current interests are in teaching fully online and technology based learning.

 Said Elnashaie, Frank Uhlig, Chadia Affane.
 Numerical Techniques for Chemical and Biological Engineers Using MATLAB: A Simple Bifurcation Approach.
 Springer, 2006

 Chadia Affane-Aji and N. K. Govil.
 On the Regions Containing All the Zeros of a Polynomial, P.M.
 Pardalos et al. (eds.), Nonlinear Analysis, Springer Optimization and Its Applications 68, DOI 10.1007/978-1-4614-3498-6_3, Springer Science+Business Media, LLC 2012